DefConUA/HackIT2018/web/Republic_of_Gayming/README.md

 The general idea behind prototype pollution is when you an expression like : obj[a][b] = value

-and user controlling a,b and value if the users sets "a" to "__proto__" and "b" to any property , he can injects attributes in all existing objects with the value "value" for more details check [this](https://github.com/HoLyVieR/prototype-pollution-nsec18)
+And user can control a,b and value if the users sets "a" to "__proto__" and "b" to any property , he can injects attributes in all existing objects with the value "value" for more details check [this](https://github.com/HoLyVieR/prototype-pollution-nsec18)